 The West Plains Fire Department is hosting a series of events in support of this year’s Fire Prevention Week campaign, “Not Every Hero Wears a Cape.
 Plan and Practice Your Escape!”.

-To find out more about Fire Prevention Week programs and activities in West Plains, please contact the West Plains Fire Department at 417-256-2424 or drop by Headquarters at 302 Jackie D. Garrett Dr. (by the Civic Center).
+To find out more about Fire Prevention Week programs and activities in the West Plains area, please contact the West Plains Fire Department at 417-256-2424.
+For more general information about Fire Prevention Week and home escape planning, visit www.fpw.org.

 Go visit Sparky for some fun and educational tools to make sure your home is Fire Safe!